uTensor/utensor-helloworld/docs/blog.md

 model = MyModel()
 ```
-The network above is a good starting point for 2D datasets, though, you may consider removing the first pooling layer if you are to train this on your dataset:
+The network above is a good starting point for 2D datasets, though, it often makes sense to remove the first pooling layer for many datasets:

 ```python
 x0 = self.pool(x)